-Older vintage homes are in demand in Southern California but make no mistake about it, old vintage homes have their fair share of plumbing problems.
-You can plan to fix potential problems or wait until something breaks; for example, we can replace our old water heater that shows signs of age or we can wait until it stops working.
-The same is true for the old galvanized pipes in our home, we can fix them now or wait for a possible leak, even worse a slab leak.
-Homes built in the ’60s that have galvanized pipes are entering the end of their life span.
-High quality galvanized pipes can last 60 to 70 years, but that will also depend on manufacture quality, water quality, and the thickness of the galvanized coating.
+Older vintage homes are in demand in Southern California but make no mistake about it – old vintage homes have their fair share of plumbing problems.
+You can fix potential problems or wait until something breaks; for example, we can replace our old water heater that shows signs of age, or you can wait until it stops working altogether.
+The same is true for the old galvanized pipes in our home.
+You can fix them now or wait for a possible leak, but even worse, a slab leak.
+Homes built in the ’60s with galvanized pipes are entering the end of their life span.
+High-quality galvanized pipes can last 60 to 70 years, but that will also depend on the manufacturer’s quality, water quality, and the thickness of the galvanized coating.

 Plumbing Problems?
 Understand The Signs!